 How to Control your Blood Pressure with CKD

 Thankfully, there are many ways you can help to keep your blood pressure under control, even if you have chronic kidney disease.

 Monitor your blood pressure.
 Since high blood pressure often has no symptoms, you will want to keep a check on yours more often than your doctor visits.
 Purchase a quality blood pressure cuff and check it daily at home.

 Record your readings in a notebook so you can later show your doctor any changes.
 If you notice an increase in either number, especially if it’s over 120/80, be sure to consult with your doctor.

 Change your diet.
 The foods you consume can play a large role on your blood pressure.
 To help control your blood pressure, you will want to cut back on high-sodium foods.
 This will also help with kidney function.
 Cholesterol, saturated fats, and simple carbohydrates (chips, crackers, etc. that turn to sugar in the body) should also be limited in your diet.

 Go for a daily walk.
 Walking is a great exercise for most people with chronic kidney disease.
 Light exercise helps improve blood circulation, which in turn lowers your blood pressure.
 Walk for 30 minutes at least four days a week to see the most benefits of being active.

 Take medication.
 Sometimes, it’s difficult to control your blood pressure with the home treatments listed here.
-If that’s the case, you will likely be prescribed blood pressure medication.
+If that’s the case, you will likely be prescribed blood pressure medication like Bystolic.
+However, this medication can be quite expensive so you may need this Bystolic coupon if you want to make it more affordable.
 There are special medicines for those with CKD called ACE inhibitors that may work great at controlling your blood pressure as well as protecting your kidneys.